facebook pixel Skip to main content

 Pronouns: She/Her

-The gift shop is now selling a small selection of authentic Indigenous jewelry, art, and healing stones handpicked by Jennifer, Southlake’s Indigenous Patient Navigator.
+The gift shop is now selling a small selection of authentic Indigenous jewelry, art, and healing stones handpicked by Jennifer, Southlake Health’s Indigenous Patient Navigator.
 All items are created by local Indigenous creators and artists.
 Supporting and working with local Indigenous communities builds trust and long-lasting partnerships.

 Helping to shape the future of healthcare